prysmaticlabs/documentation/website/docs/install/install-with-script.md

 **Can you mix and match networks between execution layer and consensus layer?** <br />
-The pairs marked with a ✔️ are compatible:
+Yes.
+The pairs marked with a ✔️ are compatible.
+Those marked with 🏆 are recommended.

 <table>
   <tr>